Review: 6 Super Versatile Layering Pieces

 I’ve worn this lightweight vest—the lightest and most compressible garment reviewed here—on local dayhikes in the Boise Foothills, backpacking in cool temperatures in the canyon of southern Utah’s Dirty Devil River in March, and backcountry skiing both uphill (as an outer layer) and downhill (under a shell).
 Filled with breathable Polartec Alpha synthetic insulation, this vest achieves a nice balance of warmth without causing me to overheat when on the move in cool to cold conditions.
 A mesh lining across the back helps move moisture out.

 The 20-denier Pertex Quantum nylon ripstop shell sheds light precipitation and is fairly impervious to abrasion for its low weight and bulk.
 It has three zippered pockets, one on the chest and two hand pockets.
-As with the Bean vest, the zippers have a cord and plastic tab for grabbing with gloves on, and there’s an adjustable drawcord hem.
+The zippers have a cord and plastic tab for grabbing with gloves on, and there’s an adjustable drawcord hem.
 Being a touch lighter and less warm than the four other pieces reviewed here, in addition to its breathable insulation, makes this an ideal choice for when your body is consistently producing heat in cool temps.

 BUY IT NOW You can support my work on this blog by clicking this link to purchase a Marmot Isotherm Vest at moosejaw.com.

-BUY IT NOW You can support my work on this blog by clicking this link to purchase a WoolPRO Helios Hoodie at campsaver.com.
+BUY IT NOW You can support my work on this blog by clicking this link to purchase a The North Face Novelty Denali Jacket at backcountry.com.